AJShea86/shea-feedme-a-readme/README.md

 ## Tests

  There are no tests for this project

 ## License

-MIT,Mozilla
+ MIT, Apache

 ##### Github: AJShea86@github.com